anashj/BlazorWASM-OpenID-ADFS-SSO-NET6/README.md

 	 }
 ```
 ## B- Client side
-1- In order to connect via OpenId Connect for Blazor WASM , we need to create a custom authentication state provider (it's mandatory).
-To do this, create a Services folder , and add a new class that inherits from AuthenticationStateProvider, the goal here is to override GetAuthenticationStateAsync.
+1- In order to connect via OpenId Connect for Blazor WASM, we need to create a custom authentication state provider (it's mandatory).
+To do this, create a Services folder, and add a new class that inherits from AuthenticationStateProvider, the goal here is to override GetAuthenticationStateAsync.
 ```
 	public class HostAuthenticationStateProvider : AuthenticationStateProvider
 	{